eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Building images from FirecREST's Docker Compose demo

-The [docker-compose.yaml](docker-compose.yaml) that we use in this tutorial is a copy of the the one from the Docker demo of FirecREST with only a few small changes.
+This tutorial builds on the Docker demo of FirecREST.
+We will use a small [docker-compose.yaml](docker-compose.yaml) file to override some settings in the FirecREST demo.
+This can be done by passing both files to the `docker compose` command.

-So, to get started, let's clone the FirecREST repository
+To get started, let's clone the FirecREST repository

 ```bash
 git clone https://github.com/eth-cscs/firecrest.git